xobserve/xo/README.md

 ## About Datav

-Datav is a modern data visualization platform, built in 2023, that enables deep visualization and interactivity of Metrics, Traces, and Logs data.
+Datav provides excellent chart features and interactivity, allowing you to correlate traces, metrics, and logs, as well as enabling jumps and drill-downs.
+This can help engineers quickly pinpointing the root causes of production issues.

+Comparing to other general-purpose data visualization platforms datav is mainly focus on Observability and APM.
+It offers a extremely wide range of features that empower you to create your custom Observability UI.

 **You can build any Observability and APM ( Application Performance Management ) UI you want based on Datav, if you cannot, please file an issue and we will support it as soon as possible.**

-Unlike other general-purpose data visualization platforms, Datav is mainly focus on Observability and APM, and it has many cool features for you to build your own Observablity UI.

 ## Quick start & Documentation